Game Theoretic Semi-Distributed D2D Resource Allocation Underlaying an LTE Network: Concept Illustration

 \section{Concept Illustration}

-We demonstrate through the following example how our algorithm converges to a Pareto optimal solution such that at least one of the player’s utility is the best with none of the other players’ utilities any worse off either.
-We consider a simple topology to illustrate how the social utility can be maximized.
-In order to theoretically calculate it we assume that all the channel gains are known.
-We can then determine the rates of the D2D players.
-We then show through simulations that our proposed algorithm also gives the same value of the social utility.

-\emph{1)~Topology:} Three CUs $c_1$, $c_2$ and $c_3$ are positioned in a semi-circle of radius $R_1$ as shown in Fig. 4.
-Three D2D pairs $d_1$, $d_2$ and $d_3$ are positioned in an outer semi-circle of radius $R_2$.\\ \emph{2)~Parameter Setting:} Let $R_1=50$ m and $R_2=100$ m.
-Every D2D transmitter subtends an angle of 10 degree at the BS with respect to its receiver.
-The distance between a D2D transmitter and receiver is 17.43 m.
-Let $P_D$ and $P_C$ be equal to 10 mW, the path loss exponent $\alpha=2$, the pathloss model be $1/d^\alpha$, $N_0=0.1$ mW, $B=1 $ Hz and $\gamma_{tgt}= 0$ dB.
-We set $r_d^{tgt}$ of each D2D player to 50 \% of the rates that they achieve when the allocation profile is $(c_1,c_2,c_3)$.\\ \emph{3)~Analysis:} The distances of the CUs and the D2D transmitters to the BS are $R_1$ and $R_2$.
-The powers received from the CUs are the same.
-The powers received from the D2D transmitters are also the same.
-Hence, the SINRs of all the CUs are the same no matter what the allocation profile is.
-We assume the SINRs to be higher than $\gamma_{tgt}$.
+We demonstrate through the following example how the actions of D2D players can converge to a Pareto optimal solution which maximizes their social utility.
+The action of a D2D player is to choose a CU and its utility is its throughput.
+We consider the D2D players' social utility to be their sum throughput.
+In order to theoretically calculate the optimal action profile we assume that all the channel gains are known so that we can determine the throughputs of the D2D players.
+We can then determine their Pareto optimal actions which would maximize their social utility.
+We show through simulations how our proposed algorithm performs.\\ \emph{1) Topology:} We consider a simple topology with three CUs $c_1$, $c_2$ and $c_3$ positioned in a semi-circle of radius $R_1$ as shown in Fig. 3 and three D2D pairs $d_1$, $d_2$ and $d_3$ in an outer semi-circle of radius $R_2$.\\ \emph{2) Parameter Setting:} Let $R_1=50$ m and $R_2=100$ m.
+Every D2D transmitter subtends an angle of 10 degrees at the BS with respect to its receiver.
+The distance between a D2D transmitter and its receiver can be calculated from Fig. 3 and is $17.43$ m.
+Let $P_D$ and $P_C$ be 10 mW.
+The path loss model be $1/D^\eta$ where $D$ is the distance between a transmitter and a receiver and $\eta$ is the path loss exponent which we set to $2$.
+Let $N_0=0.1$ mW, bandwidth $B=1$ Hz and $\gamma^{tgt}= 0$ dB.
+We set $r_d^{tgt}$ of each D2D player to $50$ $\%$ of the rates that they achieve when the action profile is $(c_1,c_2,c_3)$.
+Let the length of the lists be $K=3$.